 Point Wilson Lighthouse, Port Townsend, Olympic Peninsula, Washington

 Located at Fort Worden State Park in Port Townsend, the Point Wilson Lighthouse is more than 100 years old.
 It can be toured during the summer with hosts from the US Coast Guard Auxiliary.
 There’s not a cost to tour the lighthouse itself, but there is a fee for the overall entry to the State Park.
 It’s one of the prettiest octagonal lighthouses on the West Coast of the USA and our favorite on the Olympic Peninsula.

-Fun fact: besides touring the lighthouse area, there are pre-WWII bunkers to explore, which add to the history side of visiting Fort Worden.
+Fun fact: besides touring the lighthouse area, there are pre-WWII bunkers and a marine science center to explore, which add to the history side of visiting Fort Worden.

 Point No Point Light, Hansville, Kitsap Peninsula, Washington

 The Point No Point Light is the lighthouse closest to our home.
 It’s a common morning visit for us and a great place to take visitors who stay with us.
 It’s about an hour from Seattle, which does include a ferry ride.
 The lighthouse is randomly open for tours, but you cannot go up into the lantern area.
 This is one of the oldest original lighthouses in the USA and it’s really cute too because it’s so short.
 It is the oldest lighthouse on Puget Sound.

 Fun fact: at crazy high tides or wild windstorms, the driftwood accumulation is so great that it gets scattered around the lighthouse, not just on the beach.
 It’s a great spot to find interesting wood and shells for small souvenirs.